 Class 1 (Employer’s) National Insurance Contributions

 The threshold for employer NICs works in the same way as employees.
-For every salary amount your employee earns above the weekly National Insurance earnings threshold, the employer has to pay NICs at 13.8%.
+For every salary amount your employee earns above the weekly National Insurance earnings threshold, the employer has to pay NICs at 13.8% for the 2023/24 tax year (14.53% for 2022/23).
 This represents another PAYE tax your business has to pay.

 - self-employed but did not pay contributions because of small profits